ADVisualizer/ADV-UI/README.md

 ## ADV-UI
-UI Container of the ADV application
+UI Container of the ADV application.

+ADV can visualize data structures and algorithms you programmed yourself, thereby helping you to understand complex processes.

 ### Maven
 ````xml